-This article describes how to install a fresh copy of UNMS or update an existing installation on a (self-hosted) server.
+This article describes how to install a fresh copy of UISP or update an existing installation on a console (self-hosted server/cloud platform).
 This is a guide for a Linux installation, see the following note for Windows and macOS operating systems:

-- See thesection below for the UNMS installation prerequisites.
+- See the section below for the UISP installation prerequisites.

-- At this time we recommend that you install a virtualization program such as VirtualBox to run the latest version of Ubuntu 18.04.3 (Bionic Beaver) 64-bit and then follow the Linux instructions provided below.
+- At this time we recommend that you install a virtualization program such as VirtualBox to run the latest version of Ubuntu 20.04.
+(Focal Fossa) 64-bit and then follow the Linux instructions provided below.

 Table of Contents

-- Supported Distros (LXC virtualized Distros aren’t officially supported please use KVM):
+- Supported Distros (LXC virtualization is not officially supported.
+Please use KVM):

 - 2 GB RAM (Minimal)